-Since the first round of text analysis and theme analysis is rarely a successful attempt, in most cases, re-coding was done, which led to refinement and emphasis on the distinctive features of the text, or to the creation of themes, expression or phrase that explains more implicit and hidden processes.
-Therefore, themes are the result of coding, categorization or analytical reflection and not what is being coded Saldana, (2016)
+Since the first round of text analysis and theme analysis is rarely a successful attempt, in most cases, re-coding was done, which led to refinement and emphasis on the distinctive features of the text, or to the creation of themes, concepts, and understanding of meaning.
+It is worth noting that the primitive codes (column 2 of Table 2) were expressions indicating initial perceptions that came from an open process called free coding.
+A code is a statement that describes parts of the findings that are obvious and explicit.

 In Table 3, the theme analysis is presented at the "basic themes" level.
-Unlike the code, the theme is an
+Unlike the code, the theme is an expression or phrase that explains more implicit and hidden processes.
+Therefore, themes are the result of coding, categorization or analytical reflection and not what is being coded Saldana, (2016)